0xPolygonMiden/miden-base/docs/architecture/accounts.md

 * Account functions can take parameters and can create new notes.

 !!! note
     Since code in Miden is expressed as MAST, every function is a commitment to the underlying code.
 The code cannot change unnoticed to the user because its hash would change.
-Behind any MAST root there can only be `256` functions*
+Behind any MAST root there can only be `256` functions.

 #### Example account code